 STARS Performance Overview

-In its first ever complete STARS submission, UC Berkeley earned a high Gold rating in 2018 in the Sustainability, Tracking, Assessment & Rating System, which is used by more than 900 colleges and universities around the world to establish their environmental and social sustainability bona fides.
-UC Berkeley's 78.5 point score came in 11th highest of the 349 colleges and universities with an active STARS rating, and placed the campus just 6.5 points away from the top Platinum rating.
-That result also lifted UC Berkeley to the second highest score among UC campuses, only trailing Platinum-rated UC Irvine.
+UC Berkeley's 85.39-point score came in 7th highest of the 674 colleges and universities with an active STARS rating, and 3rd highest among the institutions reporting under the most recent version of STARS, v.2.2.
+This achievement also lifted UC Berkeley to the highest score among UC campuses under this most recent edition of STARS, with UC Irvine following with a Platinum rating under STARS v.2.1.
 For a campus that has long been a pioneer in environmental sciences and best practices, UC Berkeley received important recognition from the most comprehensive and widely used academic sustainability assessment tool.

 See the full STARS report.